Grinderman: 2009–2011: Grinderman 2 and break-up

-Reunion: 2013
+2013–present: Reunion and possible future

 Grinderman reunited to perform both weekends at the Coachella Valley Music and Arts Festival in Indio, California on 12 and 19 April 2013.
 (The Bad Seeds also performed the same weekends.)
 In a Twitter post earlier that year, Cave explained the unexpected reunion: "Every other shitty band is doing it, why not someone who's actually good".

+In 2025, drummer Jim Sclavunos commented on the possibility of the band reforming, stating: "I think me and Warren are very keen.
+It’s down to Nick if he dares, if he’s man enough, if he’s Grinderman enough!
+It remains to be seen, but I’ll tell you this much: it’s an awful lot of fun to play in a small ensemble.
+Grinderman compels you to play in a very different way as a four-piece, compared to a very large band like the Bad Seeds.
+They’re both great but both different.
+I hope we do it again."